typiconman/ponomar/README.md

 You should have received a copy of the GNU General Public License along with Ponomar.
 If not, see <http://www.gnu.org/licenses/>.

-IMPORTANT INFORMATION
+## Important information
 Ponomar is ALPHA-PHASE software and is intended for SOFTWARE-TESTING PURPOSES ONLY.

-In order to fully use the Ponomar Java program, the following steps can be followed:
-1) Install the Ponomar Unicode fonts located at https://sci.ponomar.net/fonts.html.
+## Building Ponomar

+### Getting the right typefaces

+Download and install the [Ponomar Unicode fonts](https://sci.ponomar.net/fonts.html).

 Although this font is for primarily displaying Church Slavonic, it does contain special Typicon glyphs that are used by most of the other languages.

 Note that Ponomar uses the TrueType version of this font (Ponomar Unicode TT) because Java has poor support of OpenType fonts.

+### Building from the command line

-2) Install an SDK for Java.
+1) Install an SDK for Java.

-3) Create the .class files by typing
+2) Create the .class files by typing

-`javac -cp src src/net/ponomar/Main.java -d bin`
+`make`

-4) Copy the image files
+4) Run the main class by typing

-`cp -avr src/images/ bin/images/`

-4) Then type

-`java -cp bin net.ponomar.Main`
+`make run`

-and the main Ponomar interface should appear.
+The main Ponomar interface should appear.

+An IDE such as Eclipse or IntelliJ will provide a smoother experience with building.

+You can remove the binaries by typing

+`make clean`

+## Perl API

-5) A Perl API is available in Ponomar/APIs/Perl.
+A Perl API is available in Ponomar/APIs/Perl.
 See its documentation.

-6) If you make any changes, be sure to run the regression tests:
+If you make any changes, be sure to run the regression tests:

 `make test`

-.